argilla-io/argilla-python/docs/guides/tutorials/index.md

 # Tutorials

 These are the tutorials for the Argilla-python SDK.
-They provide step-by-step instructions for common scenarios, including detailed explanations and code samples.
+They provide more in-depth instructions and cover more complex applied workflows that combine multiple techniques

 <div class="grid cards" markdown>